 This policy outlines the purpose, nature and management of behaviour in our school and nursery.
-We aim to increase valued behaviour and reduce detrimental behaviours through planned responses.
+We aim to increase pro-social behaviour and reduce anti-social behaviours through planned responses.

 We believe all pupils have an entitlement to high quality learning experiences through which they can be supported in maximising their potential.
 Effective learning can only take place in an environment which is safe, supportive and in which children feel valued and secure.